Creating Cocktails at Home — Shake to Win

 On one hand, you have to admire the creativity, but sadly, most of these cocktails are not very good.
 A few common problems plaguing contemporary cocktail lists are cringeworthy names, far too many ingredients, poorly executed house syrups, and a severe lack of balance.

 Many new-wave cocktails fall short because their creators have not acquainted themselves with the classics.
-So, my first suggestion for the aspiring cocktail creator is to learn the classics inside and out and pay close attention to what makes them work.
+My first suggestion for aspiring cocktail creators is to learn the classics inside and out and pay close attention to what makes them work.

-When you examine classic cocktails, you must first be struck by their simplicity.
+When you examine classic cocktails, you must first be struck by their simplicity, and then you will be more confident in making cocktails at home.

 Let’s look at the Margarita and the Sidecar.
 Both of these classic cocktails have just three ingredients.
 They both feature a base spirit – Brandy for the Sidecar and Tequila for the Margarita.
 To this base, we add a balance of tart and sweet with citrus and sugar (liqueur).
 Presto!
 You have created a classic cocktail.